ahart34/protein/README.md

 conda activate early_exit

 # References:
-This code utilizes the TorchDrug Framework: https://torchdrug.ai <br/>
 Code for building MLP and handling GO and EC datasets utilizes aspects of code in https://github.com/DeepGraphLearning/esm-s/tree/main (Zhang et al. "Structure-Informed Protein Language Model") and code for run.py and handling CL and SSP datasets utilizes aspects of code in https://github.com/DeepGraphLearning/PEER_Benchmark/blob/main (Xu et al. "PEER: A Comprehensive and Multi-Task Benchmark for Protein Sequence Understanding") <br/>
+This code utilizes TorchDrug https://torchdrug.ai <br/>
 Datasets GO, EC, CL, and SSP are obtained as stated in our paper and will be downloaded by following instructions above.